Guide · Updated 23/05/2026 · iGaming Reviews

 The three odds formats

 The most useful skill in betting is converting any odds into a percentage probability.
-The formula for decimal odds is:
+The formula for decimal odds is one bit of school maths:

 Implied probability % = 1 / decimal odds × 100